Scaling Bitbucket Server

 By default, Bitbucket Server allows up to 250 simultaneous SSH sessions, and sessions over that limit are rejected to prevent backlogs.

 Prior to Bitbucket Server 7.4, hosting operations via HTTPS and SSH used 5 threads per request.
 One of these was the actual HTTPS or SSH request thread, and the rest were overhead related to using blocking I/O to communicate with the

 git process that was servicing the request.
 In Bitbucket Server 7.4, that blocking I/O approach was replaced with a non-blocking approach which eliminated the 4 overhead threads, allowing HTTPS and SSH hosting operations to be serviced by a single thread.

 Configuring Bitbucket Server scaling options and system properties

-- A warning message will be logged for every time a request is rejected due to the resource limits, using the following format:
+A warning message will be logged for every time a request is rejected due to the resource limits, using the following format:

 "A [scm-hosting] ticket could not be acquired (0/12)"

-need to tune them for your instance of Bitbucket Server.
-When hyperthreading is enabled for the server CPU, for example, it is likely that the server will allow sufficient concurrent Git operations to completely bury the I/O on the machine.
-In such cases, we recommend starting off with a less aggressive default on multi-cored machines – the value can be increased later if hosting operations begin to back up.
-These defaults are finger-in-the-wind guesstimates (which so far have worked well).
+The hard, machine-level limits throttling is intended to prevent hitting are very OS- and hardware-dependent, so you may need to tune the configured limits for your instance of Bitbucket Server.
+When hyperthreading is enabled for the server CPU, for example, the default number of “scm-hosting” and “scm-refs” tickets may be too high, since the JVM will report double the number of physical CPU cores.
+In such cases, we recommend starting off with a less aggressive value; the value can be increased later if hosting operations begin to back up and system monitoring shows CPU, memory and I/O still have headroom.